celery/celery/docs/userguide/executing.rst

 Serializer
 ----------

-The default serializer used is :mod:`pickle`, but you can change this default by changing the ``CELERY_SERIALIZER`` configuration directive.
-There is built-in support for using ``pickle``, ``JSON`` and ``YAML``, and you can add your own custom serializers by registering them in the carrot serializer registry.
+The default serializer used is :mod:`pickle`, but you can change this for each task.
+There is built-in support for using ``pickle``, ``JSON`` and ``YAML``, and you can add your own custom serializers by registering them into the carrot serializer registry.

-You don't have to do any work on the worker receiving the task, the serialization method is sent with the message so the worker knows how to deserialize any task (of course, if you use a custom serializer, this must also be registered in the worker.)
+The serialization method is sent with the message, so the worker knows how to deserialize any task.
+Of course, if you use a custom serializer, this must also be registered in the worker.

 When sending a task the serialization method is taken from the following places in order: The ``serializer`` argument to ``apply_async``, the